YannickKircher/RecipeBotCX/README.md

 # Recipe data (MongoDB Atlas)

-The recipes are mostly or entirely american (also containing imperial measurements) <br>
+The recipes are mostly or entirely american (containing imperial measurements) <br>
 The recipe data was saved in a database collection in MongoDB Atlas.
 This makes querying the data, which is in json format very easy.
 The Json format was chosen, first and foremost because the original data was in json format.
 But also because it contains multiple array fields, like ingredients and directions.
 Querying those fields in MongoDB works very well.